If your love of Halloween clashes with your values, don’t despair! You can still enjoy yourself while being kind to the environment (and your wallet).

 You might not have given much thought to pumpkin waste, but the act of using pumpkins as simply decorations to line front steps, or to carve designs into them, means that most, if not all of the pumpkin is likely to end up being put out with the rubbish.

-You can eat everything but the stalk!
+Remember you can eat everything but the stalk of pumpkins.

-Cook the pumpkin seeds to create a snack, or add to a salad.
+Try cooking the pumpkin seeds to create a snack, or add to a salad.

 Create a pumpkin infused vegetable stock from the slimy innards.